kasifr/llpw/README.md

 I need a quick and dirty utility to solve tiny LP problems and come across the promising and awesome rust crate [ellp](https://crates.io/crates/ellp).

-I find opportune to write a little wrapper so as to have _less bloated_ code whenever I have to solve a LP problem and come up with this.
+I find opportune to write a little wrapper so as to have _less bloated_ code to write whenever I have to solve a LP problem and come up with this.

 To illustrate my intent, please see here after the crate's sample code rewritten leveraging the wrapper.
 Judge by yourself ;-)